DeBoerTool/odbc-driver/README.md

 # ODBC Driver for Laravel

-A simple ODBC driver for Laravel 6.0+.
-Requires PHP 8.
+A simple ODBC driver for Laravel.

 ### Prerequisites